Forging ahead: Africa’s proactive stance on environmental protection

 Masika Sophie

-As UNEP Liaison officer at WFA, Dr. Masika Sophie is fosters relationships with the UN Environment Programme and Member States, advancing WFA’s positions, and aids broader global policy advocacy across the One Health domain.
+Dr. Masika Sophie is the Global Health Policy Manager at the WFA.
+She fosters relationships with UN Agencies and Programmes, and Member States, advancing WFA’s positions across the One Health domain.

 You might like